-In 1863, ninth Sanada daimyo Yukinori (1836-1869) built a new residence south of the inner castle grounds for his mother-in-law.
-Later this Sanada Residence (Sanada-tei)

-also served as the residence of Sanada lords after retirement.
+In 1863, after the Tokugawa shogunate's system of sankin kotai (alternate attendance) was eased and a daimyo's family members were no longer required to live in Edo, ninth Sanada daimyo Yukinori (1836-1869) built a new residence south of the inner castle grounds for his mother-in-law.
+Later this Sanada Residence (Sanada-tei) also served as the home of Sanada lords after retirement.